Csi18nAlistairMann/eztfl/README.md

 When's the next London bus?
 The lightest possible client

-Visit this page at http://eztfl.pectw.net/bus/ http://eztfl.pectw.net/bus/53906 for a busy bus stop: Southbound, Park Lane at Marble Arch.
+Visit this page at http://eztfl.pectw.net/bus/

+Visit http://eztfl.pectw.net/bus/53906 for a busy bus stop: Southbound, Park Lane at Marble Arch.

 London has been spectacularly lucky with public transport in recent years to the point where Transport For London (TfL) have probably THE most effective IT systems I've had the pleasure of working with.